CAFM-Blog.de | Basics of the E-Balance Sheet: What Every Company Should Know

 "The only constant in business is change." – Heraclitus

-E-Balance Sheet Obligation: Who Must Submit It?
+E-Balance Sheet Obligation: Who Must Submit One?

 The deadlines for submitting the e-balance sheet are also clearly defined.
 Companies generally have to submit their electronic balance sheet to the tax office by May 31st of the following year.
 If an extension is granted upon request, submission is possible until September 30th.